To paraphrase Bruce Almighty, a good game is like a good recipe: take a heap of adventure, stir in some action, and add a pinch of tension.

 I’ve had a lot of fun playing and reviewing Battle Chef Brigade Deluxe – and not just because I got to make my subtitles puns for cooking shows – sign me up comedians.
 It’s one of the most charming and fun games I’ve played in a while; credit really has to go to Trinket Studios for its creativity and ingenuity.

 Cooking is the dish of the day in Battle Chef Brigade, and it’s delivered in a very engaging way.
 Hunting for the perfect creature and ingredients is addictive, and the judge’s verdict always fills me with nerves.
-Despite a story that could have been better, and perhaps a bit more guidance in the early rounds, Battle Chef Brigade Deluxe’s absolutely gorgeous hand-drawn style erases most of those problems.
+While its story could have been better, and a bit more guidance in the early rounds would have been nice, Battle Chef Brigade Deluxe’s absolutely gorgeous hand-drawn style ultimately wins you over.